PHPAuth/PHPAuth/README.md

 Features
 ---------------
 * Authentication by email and password combination
-* Uses [bcrypt](http://en.wikipedia.org/wiki/Bcrypt) to hash passwords, a secure algorithm that uses an expensive key setup phase
+* Uses [PHP: Password Hashing](http://php.net/manual/en/book.password.php)-functions to deal with passwords, a secure algorithm that uses an expensive key setup phase.
 * Uses an individual 128 bit salt for each user, pulled from /dev/urandom, making rainbow tables useless
 * Uses PHP's [PDO](http://php.net/manual/en/book.pdo.php) database interface and uses prepared statements meaning an efficient system, resilient against SQL injection
 * Blocks (or verifies) attackers by IP for any defined time after any amount of failed actions on the portal